-If you are interested in reading this article, you must know that the field of Animation is trending!
-You name the area of interest, and you will find out that animation can be applied anywhere!
-Either it is education, branding or marketing, entertainment, or some IT industries, every professional field uses animation for the better impact, creativity, and more profound understanding.
+You know that the field of Animation is trending and how!
+You name the area of interest, and you will find that animation can be applied anywhere.
+Either it is education, branding or marketing, entertainment, or some IT industries, every professional field uses animation for a better impact, creativity, and more profound understanding.

-All in one, the animation social media graphics steal the show.
-You can get any actions, reactions, moments, situations, and GIFs by graphics.
-It is a mind-blowing and super creative way to share knowledge and information.
-Nowadays, very few people (like you and I appreciate that) like to spend their time on general reading.
-But for those people who don’t want to read a single like, animated videos are blessings.
+Among all, the animation social media graphics are stealing the show.
+You can get many actions, reactions, moments, situations, and GIFs by graphics.
+It is one of the best, mind-blowing, and super creative ways to share knowledge and information in an exciting manner.
+Nowadays, very few people tend to spend time on text reading.
+Some people don’t want to read a single line, and for those, animated videos are a blessing.

 2D vs 3D animation